Phonicmas/BiotechExpansionWarhammer40k/README.md

    *Rot Burst - Explosion on self that damages enemies around (plan to make it apply nurgle rot debuff)

 ### Sanctioned psyker

-   *Smite - Does low-medium damage with high pen

-   *Machine Curse - Cripples mech by a lot
+   *Smite - Does low-medium damage with high pen *Machine Curse - Cripples mech by a lot
    *Stonebane - Does insanely high damge to buildings
    *Gates of Infinity - Teleport to anywhere on the current map
    *Might of Heroes - Increases melee damage, melee hit chance and move speed
    *Weaken Resolve - Makes all enemies in an area flee

-   *Force Barrier - Protecs caster an everyone in an area from bullets

-   *Scourging - Does medium-high damage with high pen in an area

-   *Bone Breaker - Does low damage and applies manipulation and move speed malus

-   *Null Zone -
+   *Force Barrier - Protecs caster an everyone in an area from bullets *Scourging - Does medium-high damage with high pen in an area *Bone Breaker - Does low damage and applies manipulation and move speed malus *Null Zone - Almost nullifies psychic sensitivity in an area *Nightshround - Makes self and allies in an area invisble untill they attack *Shrouding - Makes enemies in an area suffer debuffs to aiming and sight

-   *Nightshround -

-   *Shrouding -

 ## Toggable Patches
     *Restore fertility to space marines